Installing Amber on macOS

-download this from the Mac App store (just search for "xcode").
+You can download it from the Mac App Store (just search for "xcode").
 After

 installing XCode, you need to agree to the license.
 So run the following

 command in a terminal: